-The rental market in France is very buoyant at present.
-If you’re considering buying a second home you can let out when you’re not in residence, or perhaps you’re moving permanently and you’re looking for a property that comes with a gîte, now is a great time to do so.
+The rental market in France was very buoyant until Covid struck, and will be again by mid-2021, hopefully.
+If you’re considering buying a second home you can let out when you’re not in residence, or perhaps you’re moving permanently and you’re looking for a property that comes with a gîte, now is a great time to start planning.

 - Draw up a tenancy agreement to be signed by both yourself and your tenants